peruvianidol/mikeaparicio.com/_src/posts/2021-08-28-adding-algolia-search-with-netlify.md

 7. Add an empty HTML element that matches the `selector` value in your frontend bundle's config options.
 The default is `<div id="search"></div>`
 8. Fire up the site locally and test it out!

-{% image "search-butt.png", "Searching 'butt' on the Fizz documentation site" %}
+{% image "search-butt.png", "Searching 'butt' on the Fizz documentation site", "Tee hee!" %}

 ### Notes